will62794/will62794.github.io/_posts/2026-04-03-autonomous-protocol-proofs.markdown

     </table>
   </div>
 </div>
+It is also interesting to observe some of the generated proofs in detail, which are quite nontrivial.
+For example, the longest individual theorem proof for `THEOREM L_6` (took Claude ~58 minutes) contains over [390 lines of TLAPS proof code](https://github.com/will62794/autoproofs/blob/fb377a29237b532f98514aabc064eca75b85f50b/AbstractRaft_IndProofs_test.tla#L463-L854), with a variety of fine-grained proof arguments and decomposition steps.
+It is difficult to imagine a human expert developing the same proof in a comparable amount of time.

 There are definitely a few caveats here, but the results are impressive, and something outside the realm of possibility a few years ago.
 First, there is a lot of information about the Raft protocol on the web, and it is probably one of the most well-studied and widely implemented consensus protocols to date.
 Similarly, there has been [some amount of work](https://dl.acm.org/doi/10.1145/2854065.2854081) done on formally verified Raft proofs.
 This work is not done specifically in TLA+, but there is prior work in the area.
 Having said that, I still think this is still super impressive.
 Even for an experienced engineer/researcher, going off and reading documentation on existing Raft proofs and synthesizing that into a correct TLAPS proof would be an extremely nontrivial task.